31 August 2025

 Pay a visit to the National Gallery of Australia, which is home to an incredible range of Australian and Aboriginal art.
 From paintings to prints and sculptures, there are eye-catching exhibits around every corner, and there's always a new collection or event on show.

 What about the National Museum of Australia?
-This destination delves into the nation's social history.
+This museum delves into the nation's social history.
 From Indigenous cultures to the arrival of European settlers and Australians' interaction with the environment.
-This museum sheds light on the history and culture of Australia and is not to be missed.
+The national museum sheds light on the history and culture of Australia and is not to be missed.

 For a family friendly winter activity, be sure to visit Questacon, the National Science and Technology Theatre, which offers an incredible and accessible foray into all things science and tech.
 With interactive exhibits, shows, displays and demonstrations, there are days' worth of exciting occasions.